Check out this article with phone interview questions and answers!

 5. Do you have any questions for me?

-This is another question that will very likely come up, if not in your phone screen, then definitely elsewhere as you go through the interview process, so it is very important that you prepare.
-You want to make sure that your questions show your passion and drive to learn, which helps recruiters and interviewers determine if you will accept and remain interested in your role for a long time.
+This is another question that will very likely come up.
+If not in your phone screen, then you will definitely hear it as you go through the interview process.
+So, it is very important that you prepare.
+You want to make sure that your questions show your passion and drive to learn.
+This helps recruiters and interviewers determine if you will accept and remain interested in your role for a long time.

 Here are some good questions you can ask: